starlinglab/integrity-preprocessor/http/README.md

 The server is configured using environment variables in a `.env` file.
 An example file [env.example](env.example) is provided.

 The `KEYS_FILE` is path to a file of newline-separated Ethereum public keys in compressed bytes format, for example: `03aced43f9dddc120291f5cdf73580fbb592b5b21054ce61eb73cbaf98efcbe82e`.
-Only these keys are accepted as valid when doing cryptographic validation.
-If the variable is not specified then all keys will be accepted.
+Keys that appear in this file will get an extra field in the metadata.
+All keys will still be accepted.

 Empty lines and lines starting with `#` will be ignored.